Resources for Law Enforcement

 Public Affairs: Ruvi Lopez, CSG Justice Center

-Web Development: Eleventy Group
+Web Development: Eleventy Group and Catherine Allary, CSG Justice Center

-This brief was supported by Grant No. 2020-BX-K001, awarded by the Bureau of Justice Assistance.
+This brief was supported by Grant No. 2019-MO-BX-K002, awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Department of Justice’s Office of Justice Pro¬grams, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Justice and Delinquency Prevention, the Office for Victims of Crime, and the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART).
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.

 ABOUT THE AUTHOR